sap-tutorials/sap-build-apps/tutorials/codejam-05-spa-simple-process-flow/codejam-05-spa-empty-process.md

 >- **Form:** You can build a form to give to your users that can be filled in and submitted to trigger the process.
 That form is created within the same project.
 Forms can also be built with SAPUI5.

-For this process, we will define an API trigger, so our app can call an API to trigger it.
+For this process, you will define an API trigger, so our app can call an API to trigger it.

 1. Click **Add a Trigger**.